Citizenship Amendment Act protests: Kerala

 Protests at Ernakulam, c.
 23 December 2019.

-On 16 December, the ruling coalition, the Left Democratic Front (LDF), and the opposition coalition, the United Democratric Front (UDF), organised a joint hunger strike in the Thiruvananthapuram Martyr's Square.
+On 16 December, the ruling coalition, the Left Democratic Front (LDF), and the opposition coalition, the United Democratic Front (UDF), organised a joint hunger strike in the Thiruvananthapuram Martyr's Square.
 Chief Minister Pinarayi Vijayan stated that Kerala will "stand together to fight against the evil designs of the Modi government undermining the secular credentials of India", terming the Citizens Amendment Act "anti-constitutional and anti-people".
 Leader of the Opposition Ramesh Chennithala observed that another struggle for Independence is required to save the constitution from "fascist forces".

 On 17 December, A dawn-to-dusk hartal (shutdown) was observed in Kerala by Welfare Party of India, Bahujan Samaj Party, Social Democratic Party of India and other 30 organisation against the Citizenship (Amendment) Act and the police violence against students at various universities across the country, in relation to anti-CAA protests.
 The Kerala police detained 233 people in connection with the hartal, including 55 people in Ernakulam, 51 in Thrissur and 35 in Idukki.
 In Palakkad 21 people have been detained, while 13 were detained in Kannur, 12 in Kottayam and 8 in Wayanad.

 On 23 December, multiple protests in Kochi was organised and took place.
 People's long march, which started from Jawaharlal Nehru Stadium premises and ended near Cochin Shipyard.
 Cultural activists led another march from the Gandhi Square to Vasco De Gama Square at Fort Kochi.
 Another march led by CPI state secretary Kanam Rajendran was also held at the same time started from Kalamassery and ended in Rajendra Maidanam.
 On 24 December, Differently-abled Come together against CAA and NRC at Marine Drive, Kochi.